 In both Britain and America, the laws dealing with “revenge pornography” are and changing rapidly.
 Ann was instrumental in getting Parliament to pass the UK’s first revenge pornography criminal law in April 2015.
 In a well-known and pioneering case, Ann represented YouTube star Chrissy Chambers, whose ex-boyfriend raped her, filmed the rape without her knowledge, and then distributed the videos on porn sites.
 The man ultimately apologized to her in court and paid a substantial settlement – the first such civil case of its kind in Britain.
 Ann and her firm have since consulted with the UK Law Commission on intimate image abuse.

 As part of her ongoing work protecting vulnerable individuals from sexual exploitation, Ann helped found a new firm, AO Advocates, in partnership with the foremost American legal activist in this area, Jeff Anderson.
-AO Advocates focuses exclusively on bringing historic sexual abuse cases against institutions like the Catholic Church, Jehovah’s Witnesses, Mormons, certain sects of Buddhism and Hinduism, Haredi Judaism, care homes, and prestigious schools that have tolerated or ignored the sexual abuse of children for decades.
-Ann has assisted over 1,000 British survivors of child sexual abuse, winning substantial sums for many clients and helping them on their individual paths to recovery.
-She has also brought cases in the US against churches and companies that permitted or aided abuse of children in other countries, including Ireland, China, Romania and Saudi Arabia.
+AO Advocates focused exclusively on bringing historic sexual abuse cases against institutions like the Catholic Church, Jehovah’s Witnesses, Mormons, certain sects of Buddhism and Hinduism, Haredi Judaism, care homes, and prestigious schools that have tolerated or ignored the sexual abuse of children for decades.
+In 2022, AO Advocates was fully incorporated into McAllister Olivarius, and so Ann’s work in this area continues.
+She has assisted over 1,000 British survivors of child sexual abuse, winning substantial sums for many clients and helping them on their individual paths to recovery.
+Ann has also brought cases in the US against churches and companies that permitted or aided abuse of children in other countries, including Ireland, China, Romania and Saudi Arabia.